Automated Batch Testing

 We are now ready to create test cases on computer A and have them executed on computer B. First, we must start squishserver on computer B (calling it with the default options starts it on port 4322—see squishserver for a list of available options):

 For convenience, by default, the Squish IDE starts squishserver locally on startup and connects to this local squishserver to execute the tests.
 But it is also possible to connect to a squishserver on a remote machine, such as computer B, from within the Squish IDE.
 We can control this behavior through the preferences dialog.
-Click Preferences dialog, then click Squish in the tree of preferences and choose the Remote Testing item to show the Remote Testing preferences page.
+Click Edit > Preferences to invoke the Preferences dialog, then click Squish in the tree of preferences and choose the Remote Testing item to show the Remote Testing preferences page.
 Uncheck the Start local Squish server automatically checkbox, and enter the IP address of the machine running the remote squishserver (computer B) in the squishserver host line edit.
-The port number should only be changed if the squishserver is started with a non-standard port number, in which case the port number should be set to match whichever one is used on the remote machine (computer B).to invoke the
+The port number should only be changed if the squishserver is started with a non-standard port number, in which case the port number should be set to match whichever one is used on the remote machine (computer B).

 The Squish IDE's Preferences Dialog